palacaze/gentoo-nanopi-r4s/readme.md

 ### Copying a Stage 3

 The Gentoo Linux project provides stage 3 archives for the arm64 architecture.
-Fetch the latest stage 3 archive for arm64 on the [Gentoo downloads](https://www.gentoo.org/downloads) page.
+Get a link to the latest stage 3 archive for arm64 on the [Gentoo downloads](https://www.gentoo.org/downloads) page.

 ```sh
 # Fetch the files